marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">Applying a linear transformation to each embedding vector.</div>
 </div>

 When we apply a linear transformation to every vector, that is to a whole vector space, we often transform the axes as well.
-What we mean by this is that we transform the vectors $[0, 1]$ and $[1, 0]$, which are known as the unit basis vectors and define the coordinate system.
+What we mean by this is that we transform the vectors $[0, 1]$ and $[1, 0]$ which are known as the unit basis vectors and define the coordinate system.
 This makes it easy to visualize a linear transformation and to plot the transformed vectors.
 For example, to plot the transformed version of the vector $[1, 2]$, we can simply plot it at the point $(1, 2)$ defined by the new axes.

 <div class="body-image">
     <video src="attention-transform-axes.mp4"></video>
     <div class="image-text">We often transform the axes as well.</div>
 </div>

--> Move this next part to the value section?
+### A Better Space for Pulling Words

 Now that we have an understanding of how we can use a linear transformation to obtain new embedding spaces, let's think about why this would be useful.
 Let's look at three spaces: our original space and two transformed spaces.